SERMONS

-Today's sermon is "Tough Love" and comes from Matthew 5:42-48
+Today's sermon is "Carrying Our Burden" and comes from Isaiah 53:3-6.

 Points from today's sermon:

 Miss a Sunday?
 Maybe you couldn't make it to worship this week because you were on vacation or recovering from an illness?
 We understand.
 We missed seeing you, but you can still see us!
-Check out our online sermon videos to view a message you might have missed from either our Traditional Service or Praise and Worship Service.

 This week’s bulletin can be accessed HERE.